jon-harper/OmniBox/docs/support/panel_mounts.md

 ## Creating New Panels

-In addition to templates for the panels, there are also templates for the cutouts needed to add panels mounts available in the git folder below.
+In addition to templates for the base panels, templates are available for the panel mounted connector cutouts.

 [:material-git: Panel Mounts][git_panel_mounts]{ .md-button }